P3p2002/Double-copy-structure-From-QCD-to-gravity/README.md

 # Double-copy-structure-From-QCD-to-gravity
 This is my master's thesis.
 In here, I reproduce the result from a known article, "Graviton emission in EH gravity", with new libraries that allow the computations of QG  diagrams more straightforwardly.
-Later on, my master's thesis will be uploaded.
-In there, I have made a brief introduction to the double copy structure, starting from the BCJ duality in QFT, until the KLT relations in string theory.
+An introduction to the double-copy structure as well as the details of the code can be found in the file labeled "Master_thesis".
+I start from the BCJ duality in QFT, to talk about the KLT relations in string theory.
 I also introduce the concept of supersymmetries, which has interest in this field.
 Furthermore, I introduce perturbative quantum gravity as well as the high-energy limit, with its resummation process and some useful approximations.

 The two codes currently uploaded are what I have used in the procedure.